Domestic Disaster Response & Preparedness

 How Disciples are Involved:

-Local Contacts: Christian Church in the Southwest, local congregations, local long-term recovery groups, Church World Service local partners
+Local Contacts: Christian Church in the Southwest, local congregations, local long-term recovery groups, Habitat for Humanity of Jefferson County, Church World Service local partners

 Early Response: Week of Compassion provided solidarity grants to several affected Disciples churches and households.
 We worked with the local long-term recovery group and First Christian Church, Beaumont to distribute cleanup supplies, and we remain in conversation with partners in the region who were already working on recovery from Hurricane Harvey (2017) about new or exacerbated needs.